-In this paper we have pointed out the problems with dynamic configuration of systems.
-Our contribution is a proposal for component configuration management where components can be put under version control.
+In this paper we have pointed out the problems encountered during the dynamic configuration of systems.
+Our contribution is a proposal for component configuration management in which components can be placed under version control.
 We tie together software configuration management (SCM) and component-oriented programming (COP) with ideas from both disciplines.
 A simple dependency model is presented and we have shown how to solve the dependency problem for this model when new components are installed.
 We plan to do more work on a formal description and management of dependencies.

-Future work will include the realisation of the Dependency Browser, its implementation for different component models and platforms.
+Future work will include the realization of the Dependency Browser, its implementation for different component models and platforms.
 In this paper we have treated components as binary entities, i.e. executables or shared libraries.
-A deeper investigation how dependencies between loosely coupled components can be recorded, will be done.
-The goal is to be able to predict the behavior of a system before the system update.
+How dependencies between loosely coupled components can be recorded, will be studied in a more thorough investigation.
+The goal is to have ability to predict the behavior of a system before a system update.